 On January 30, 2023, the Biden Administration announced their intention to end the COVID-19 National Emergency on May 11, 2023.
+A subsequent Congressional Resolution ended the National Emergency earlier, on April 10, 2023.
 The end of the COVID-19 National Emergency means the end of the extension of certain timeframes during the COVID-19 "Outbreak Period."
-The Outbreak Period began March 1, 2020, and ends 60 days after the announced end of the COVID-19 National Emergency.
-Throughout this period, certain ERISA plan deadlines have been extended by the earlier of one year or until the end of the Outbreak Period.
+The Outbreak Period began March 1, 2020, and ends 60 days after the announced end of the COVID-19 National Emergency, unless otherwise extended to a later date.
+Though the COVID-19 National Emergency ended on April 10, 2023, since then, the DOL has consistently indicated (via statements by agency officials) that it considers the Outbreak Period to extend to July 10, 2023.
+Throughout the Outbreak Period, certain ERISA plan deadlines have been extended by the earlier of one year or until the end of the Outbreak Period.
+Deadlines will begin to run their normal length on July 11, 2023.

 The affected deadlines include the following: